effiemanyos/first-personal-website/README.md

 **ADD LOGO + INTRODUCTION ABOUT PROJECT**

+PROJECT DESCRIPTION & INTRODUCTION:
+- Briefly introduce the project
+- What's the motivation behind creating it
+- What does it aim to solve and for whom

 Static website to promote my services, increase my online presence and build a solid personal branding.
 This project is the first milestone in obtaining a [Full Stack Web Development](https://codeinstitute.net/full-stack-software-development-diploma/) diploma from [Code Institute](https://codeinstitute.net/).

 # **Content**